RomanBase/hand_signature/README.md

 ## Exporting

 You can modify properties like canvas size, stroke width, and color during export.
+Also you can provide your custom drawer when exporting to image.
 The most common export formats are SVG and PNG.
+During export, data are **re-rendered** with preferred setup and output dimension.

-State can be saved with `toMap` and restored with `import` method.
+**State** can be saved with `toMap` and restored with `import` method.

 ```dart